 For a starter to my meal I order the French Onion Soup.
 This came with a good layer of cheese which had been melted over the top of a slice of baguette.
 Both the cheese and the soup were quite mild in their flavour.
 I didn’t identify the cheese or the wine/port that was used, but both lingered enough to be noticeable, but not overpower the flavour of the onions and the butter,

-A few minutes after this, the entree of snake arrived.
+A few minutes after this, the entree of snake, arrived.
+It appears to be part of one snake, so perhaps snakes is inappropriate for the title.
 Again, the expectation is that you are going to take time over the meal, yet it wasn’t served in such a fashion as to give a sense that you were in any way being ignore.
 While waiting for the entree there was an amuse-bouche consisting of a piece of strawberry wrapped in salmon, with a sauce, served on a piece of cucumber.
 While pleasant, I think this item will work better come Manitoba strawberry season, as the taste of the strawberry was a little lost in the other items.

 So, the big question, what’s it like eating python?
 Well, you know how people say that ever exotic meat they try tastes like chicken.
 Python only looks like chicken.
 Texture-wise it reminded somewhat of stew beef, quite tender, but with a bit of chewiness to it.
 The flavour itself wasn’t all that strong, the fennel it was cooked in was the dominant, though not overwhelming, flavour of the dish, with just a hint of gaminess in the meat as well.
 The stew was served with a light and flaky piece of focaccia and a mixed green and tomato salad.